Abdelnasser31/saas/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This application is to create a boilerplate for a saas application with multitenancy and subscriptions.

-Things you may want to cover:
+Run the application locally:

 * Clone the project to your local machine